Multiplayer bandits without observing collision information: Proof of Theorem .

-Special care is needed to ensure all players explore all the silver arms without conflicts, and this is done via careful sequences of MusicalChairs2 subroutines.
+Special care is needed to ensure all players explore all silver arms without conflicts; this is done via careful executions of a suitable musical chairs subroutine, called MusicalChairs2, explained in the next paragraph.
 In each epoch, each player maintains a set $E$ of explored arms, which is empty when the epoch starts.
 The epoch has $K+m-1$ iterations.
-In each iteration, if there exists some arm in $S \setminus E$ (i.e., an unexplored silver arm), the player tries to occupy such an arm; otherwise, the player has finished exploring the arms in $S$, and she will try to occupy and pull an arbitrary arm from $S$, while other players are exploring their silver arms.
-Say an arm is $\mu$-good if its mean is at least $\mu$, and is $\mu$-bad otherwise.
-Note that by assumption, any $\mu$-bad arm is bad.
-The length of the MusicalChairs2 subroutines are chosen such that any $\mu$-good arm in $S$, which is not marked as golden by any other player, will be explored in each epoch by each player.
-Thus, if an arm is not explored by the end of epoch (that is, if it lies in $S \setminus E$), that would mean the either the arm is $\mu$-bad or the arm is golden and is occupied by another player in the beginning of the epoch.
-The two cases can be distinguished by checking the empirical reward received from that arm.
+In each iteration, if there exists some arm in $S \setminus E$ (i.e., an unexplored silver arm), the player tries to occupy such an arm; otherwise, the player has finished exploring the arms in $S$, and so she will try to occupy and pull an arbitrary arm from $S$, while other players are exploring their silver arms.
+Note that by the assumption that $\mu_m\geq \mu$ and $\nu=\mu$, any $\nu$-bad arm is bad.
+The length of the MusicalChairs2 subroutines are chosen such that each $\nu$-good arm in $S$ that is not marked as golden by any other player will be explored in each epoch by each player.
+Thus, if an arm is not explored by the end of an epoch, either the arm is $\nu$-bad or the arm is golden and is occupied by another player in the beginning of the epoch.
+The two cases will be distinguished by checking the empirical reward received from that arm.

+We now describe the MusicalChairs2 subroutine, which is different from MusicalChairs1 from the previous section because different players may have different ``target sets'' now.
+(A target set is a subset of the arms that a player wants to explore.)
+For any target set $A$ of arms and any number $\alpha$ of rounds, this subroutine consists of precisely $\alpha$ rounds as follows: in each round, the player pulls a uniformly random arm $j \in [K]$.
+If she gets a positive reward and $j\in A$, then she occupies arm $j$, pulls arm $j$ for the remaining rounds, and outputs $j$.
+Otherwise, she tries again.
+If after $\alpha$ rounds she has not occupied any arm, she outputs the dummy index 0.
+The pseudocode for MusicalChairs2 appears below.